 - Bringing together partners providing standard services that could be better coordinated or brought together across strategic strands

 - Working with different services & partners to develop business models that make the project self-sustaining

-Through developing this bid, we have learnt that in a neighbourhood as diverse as Southall and in a partnership as diverse as ours, it is important to value different forms of collaborative leadership that work best in particular situations or dynamics.
+Through developing this bid, we have learnt that in a neighbourhood as diverse as Southall and in a partnership as diverse as ours, it is essential to value different forms of collaborative leadership that work best in particular situations or dynamics.

 3. Making the change stick right from the start

-We then incentivised whole-systems change by commissioning interventions proposed by practitioners & residents working together in Communities of Practice, that build on:
+We then incentivised whole-systems change by commissioning interventions proposed by practitioners & residents working together in Communities of Practice that build on: